Aluerie/HextechButEfficient/README.md

 > **Note**
 > This script is located in `scripts/be_management/`

 When you disenchant the collection of your shards then if you want to keep levelling up your Champion Masteries in Future - you should be saving enough shards to upgrade those.
 It's simply cheaper than 2400 BE option.
-Thus when disenchanting your collection of champion shards for BE Emporium you want to
+Thus when disenchanting your champion shards for BE Emporium you need to

 - keep 3 shards for champions you don't own
 - keep 2 shards for your level 5 and below champions
 - keep 1 shard for level 6 champions
 - disenchant all remaining shards (i.e., level 7 ones or excess level 6 ones)

-There are definitely some improvements to this strategy and more possible customisation, especially when I make GUI.
+There are definitely some improvements to this strategy, more automatisation and more possible customisation, especially when I make GUI.
 But for now, let's start with this basic but _**most**_ needed strategy.

 PS.
 Riot introduced Mass-Disenchant function into the client.
 But, unfortunately, it does not account for Champion Mastery levels like this script does.
 This is why I call this script BetterMassDisenchant.
 Soon even more features.